stevebartholomew/newrelic_moped/README.md

 # New Relic Moped

-New Relic instrumentation for Moped / Mongoid 3
+New Relic instrumentation for Moped 1.x / Mongoid 3.x and Moped 2.0 / Mongoid 4.0

 ## Installation